CSAILVision/semantic-segmentation-pytorch/README.md

 - Hardware: 2-8 GPUs (with at least 12G GPU memories) (change ```[--num_gpus NUM_GPUS]``` accordingly)
 - Software: Ubuntu 16.04.3 LTS, CUDA 8.0, ***Python>=3.5***, ***PyTorch>=0.4.0***

 *Warning:* We don't support the outdated Python 2 anymore.
-PyTorch 0.4.0 or higher is required to run the codes.
+PyTorch 0.4.0 or higher is required to run the code.

 ## Quick start: Test on an image using our trained model
 1. Here is a simple demo to do inference on a single image: